ckan/ckan/doc/theming/javascript.rst

 First we need to write the jQuery plugin itself.
 Create the file ``ckanext-example_theme/ckanext/example_theme/fanstatic/jquery.greenify.js`` with the following contents:

-.. todo:: Do we really need to name the file like this, or can it just be ``greenify.js``?
-All the core jQuery plugins are in files named like ``jquery.*.js``.

 .. literalinclude:: /../ckanext/example_theme/v21_custom_jquery_plugin/fanstatic/jquery.greenify.js
    :language: javascript